-We walked to the nearby U Bahn station and, like yesterday, bought two, one day travel cards.
+We walked to the nearby U Bahn station and, like the previous day bought two, one day travel cards.
 We arrived at the Reichstag at 10.15 am just in time to pass through the security and passport checks.
-We were then escorted to the top of the building in a large glass lift, where we had unlimited time to explore and take photographs.
+We were then escorted to the top of the building in a large glass lift where we had unlimited time to explore and take photographs.
 The Dome was designed by the British architect Sir Norman Foster and it affords breathtaking views of the city centre (or it would have done if some of the large glass panes hadn’t been covered in ice.

 The top of the Dome is open to allow air flow into the building and gentle ramps wind their way up to the top for views down into the Parliamentary Chamber below.
 Tickets for entrànce to the Dome are free but applications need to be made via the website in advance.